The Lift

 The Lift (De Lift) is a 1983 Dutch science fiction horror film written and directed by Dick Maas.
 The plot concerns an elevator that mysteriously begins to function intelligently on its own, where victims who go near the elevator or use it are killed.

 The film was first released in the Netherlands on 11 May 1983.
-Warner Bros. acquired the international distribution rights for the film outside the Netherlands and Belgium.
-An American remake was also directed by Maas, titled Down and released in 2001.
+Warner Bros. acquired the international distribution rights for the film outside the Netherlands and Belgium at Cannes.

+An English-language remake was also directed by Maas, titled Down and released in 2001.